codetojoy/easter_eggs_for_java_9/egg_31_stack_overflow_45166757/modulepath_package_open/README.md

 * This creates a modular jar, `lib/net.codetojoy.example.jar`
 * The jar contains `net.codetojoy/example/resources/640px-Baden.Beethoven01.jpg`
-* The module exports `net.codetojoy/example/resources`
+* The module opens `net.codetojoy/example/resources`
 * `App.java` uses the module and attempts to load the image.
-It works because the package is exported.
+It works because the package is opened.

 ### Layout